 Most days, I have an exact mental map of the Schengen Zone in my mind and the Schengen Zone calculator open on my browser.
-And once Covid is under control, I’ll have to do the same for Southeast Asia as well.
 I’m very lucky to have a US passport, which lets me travel visa-free to most places as long as I’m “on holiday” because working as a digital nomad abroad is a bit of a legal grey area.
 But it’s a constant pressure to count your days and plan your next stop.

 Want to stay longer in a country with one of those new digital nomad visas?
 Still not without its headaches.
-Last year I was applying for temporary residency in Croatia and… whew.
+In 2021 I was applying for temporary residency in Croatia and… whew.
 That gave me a lot of agita.
 My application for the Greek digital nomad visa was also quite a struggle – countries have a lot of work to do to make these applications easier and more appealing.